Become a Tax Preparer

 A handful of states also require preparer registration at the state level: California, Maryland, New York, Oregon, and Virginia.
 So if you’re a preparer in one of these states, see your state’s tax department website for registration details.
 (A registration is not required to prepare a return for one of these states if your business is not located in the state.)

 Just as each firm that e-files must register with the IRS and get an EFIN, each paid preparer must also register and get a Preparer Tax Identification Number (PTIN).
-The IRS says that if you are paid to prepare or to help prepare a return — even if you don’t sign it — you must get a PTIN.
+If you are paid to prepare or to help prepare a return — even if you don’t sign it — the IRS requires you to get a PTIN.
 The key factor is whether you take an action or make a decision that affects the outcome of the return.

 PTINs are issued for one calendar year, and must be renewed annually.

-For complete instructions on who is required to have a PTIN, see PTIN Requirements for Tax Return Preparers.
+For details on who is required to have a PTIN, see PTIN Requirements for Tax Return Preparers.

 If you apply by mail and have not heard from the IRS within 6 weeks, you may call the PTIN help phone number to check on the status of your application: